Legoless/Analytical/README.md

 pod 'Analytical/Mixpanel'
 pod 'Analytical/Segment'
 ```
-The `Log` subspec will install a simple logger to output tracking calls to Xcode Console.
+The `Log` subspec will install a simple logger to output tracking calls to Xcode Console using `os_log` API.

 ## Google Analytics / Firebase